NivasanV/NivasanV/README.md

 - 👨‍💻 All of my projects are available at [Github](https://github.com/NivasanV?tab=repositories)

-- 📝 I regularly practise challenges in Hackerrank <a href="https://www.hackerrank.com/nivasanvijay2002" target="blank">Click here</a>
+- 📝 I regularly practise challenges in Hackerrank <a href="https://www.hackerrank.com/nivasanvijay2002" target="_blank">Click here</a>

 - 💬 Ask me about **Data Structure**